ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The “Schema as Code” Philosophy: How Not to Destroy Your Backend at 2 AM - <a href="https://imaddi47.medium.com/the-schema-as-code-philosophy-how-not-to-destroy-your-backend-at-2-am-65e34c47b160?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Zero-Config OpenAPI(Swagger) with Express, TypeScript, and Zod - <a href="https://medium.com/@pvakharia007/zero-config-openapi-swagger-with-express-typescript-and-zod-5e861a7f4f16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit Kumar (Addi)`**
+✍️ **posted by `Pvakharia`**

-<blockquote>Databases are funny things.
-But your weekend isn’t
+<blockquote>Build a type-safe Express API with automatic OpenAPI using express-ts-zod-openapi
 Continue reading on Medium »</blockquote>

 <h3>2.
-CI/CD pipeline implementation on AWS using NGINX and an EC2 instance - <a href="https://medium.com/@sujaladhikari332/ci-cd-pipeline-implementation-on-aws-using-nginx-and-an-ec2-instance-8615e80f11a7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Big Tech Companies Design Logging for Scalable Node.js Applications - <a href="https://medium.com/@darshit.gajjar1998/how-big-tech-designs-logging-for-scalable-node-js-applications-b095208151d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sujaladhikari`**
+✍️ **posted by `Darshit Gajjar`**

-<blockquote>In this article, I explain how to build a simple yet effective CI/CD pipeline on AWS using an EC2 instance and NGINX.
-The goal of this…
+<blockquote>Logs are one of the strongest tools for understanding what your application is doing in production.
+Without a proper logging approach…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Week 3, episode 2 — Build a Semantic Search API: The Ultimate TypeScript Bootcamp Project - <a href="https://medium.com/codetodeploy/week-3-episode-2-build-a-semantic-search-api-the-ultimate-typescript-bootcamp-project-aeb6f8ceaad3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Code Isn’t Enough: The Day I Almost Melted a Production Server - <a href="https://medium.com/@nsv.yogesh8/when-code-isnt-enough-the-day-i-almost-melted-a-production-server-0a14a328aaa8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Zionist Writers`**
+✍️ **posted by `Yogesh Srinivasan`**

-<blockquote>So you’ve finished your TypeScript bootcamp.
-You’ve built the to-do lists, the e-commerce storefronts, and the social media clones.
-Your…
+<blockquote>The lag was subtle at first.
+A few milliseconds.
+A slight delay in the API response.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Visual, production-ready AI workflows — portable as JSON - <a href="https://medium.com/@akirakudo911/visual-production-ready-ai-workflows-portable-as-json-5558e8b244c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Non-Blocking I/O Actually Works in Node.js (Made Easy) - <a href="https://medium.com/@shourovfoisal/how-non-blocking-i-o-actually-works-in-node-js-made-easy-91616590f7ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akira kudo`**
+✍️ **posted by `Shourov Foisal`**

-<blockquote>Reading Time: 6–8 minutes
+<blockquote>A clear, practical explanation of the event loop and async I/O
 Continue reading on Medium »</blockquote>

 <h3>5.
-PHP in 2026: Why Laravel Still Beats Node.js and Java for 90% of My Backend Work  - <a href="https://medium.com/@anshusinghal703/php-in-2026-why-laravel-still-beats-node-js-and-java-for-90-of-my-backend-work-0bd53e19f213?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Decoupled Node.js Services: Redis Queues, Workers, and Docker Compose - <a href="https://medium.com/@shivamagarwalla05/building-decoupled-node-js-services-redis-queues-workers-and-docker-compose-22a7d4e0c598?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshu Singhal`**
+✍️ **posted by `Shivamagarwalla`**

-<blockquote>You know, if I told one of my junior devs right now- January 2026, by the way- that we should kick off a brand-new, mission-critical…
+<blockquote>A deep dive into building a production-ready, event-driven backend using Node.js,
 Continue reading on Medium »</blockquote>

+<h3>6.
+Node.js in 2026: The Modern Stack That Changed Everything - <a href="https://javascript.plainenglish.io/node-js-in-2026-the-modern-stack-that-changed-everything-88dbf620d4a5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aryan Garg`**

+<blockquote>Native TypeScript Stripping, HTTP/3, AI Integration, and the Built-in Features That Are Redefining Backend Development
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Managing Feature Flags and Dynamic Configuration in .NET Web App with Azure App Configuration - <a href="https://medium.com/@sainitesh/managing-feature-flags-and-dynamic-configuration-in-net-web-app-with-azure-app-configuration-c85ef783ae3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Stopped Fighting the Browser and Started Building With It - <a href="https://medium.com/@braden.yig/i-stopped-fighting-the-browser-and-started-building-with-it-a58ca58c24d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sai Nitesh Palamakula`**
+✍️ **posted by `Braden Yig`**

-<blockquote>Have you been curious about feature rollouts — how do you enable features for specific users or toggle something off quickly without…
+<blockquote>When I started Vibecodr.Space, I had a simple, slightly dangerous idea: a “post” should not be a screenshot of code, it should be the code…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Vibe Coding a Smarter Way to Create Instagram Posts - <a href="https://medium.com/@colinatcolinmeeks/vibe-coding-a-smarter-way-to-create-instagram-posts-9e444d3eafc2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reflection Is an Underrated Engineering Skill (Here’s How I Practice It) - <a href="https://medium.com/@julien.avezou/reflection-is-an-underrated-engineering-skill-heres-how-i-practice-it-431774ccd6b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Meeks`**
+✍️ **posted by `Julien Avezou`**

-<blockquote>I have been running Indie Launchpad, a music review site, for over 20 years.
-Admittedly there was a significant gap along the way, but the…
+<blockquote>I started tracking how I think — not what I ship — and it changed me as an engineer.
+For the better.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Generative Engine Optimization (GEO): A 2026 Guide to Future-Proofing Your Digital Presence - <a href="https://medium.com/codetodeploy/generative-engine-optimization-geo-a-2026-guide-to-future-proofing-your-digital-presence-f90e7f1dd511?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Originally published on my personal blog — check it out for more articles about my journey from… - <a href="https://medium.com/@rasyidialwee_38101/originally-published-on-my-personal-blog-check-it-out-for-more-articles-about-my-journey-from-1636ce983b61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Configr Technologies`**
+✍️ **posted by `Rasyidialwee`**

-<blockquote>Beyond the Blue Links: 5 Strategies to Dominate the AI-First Search Landscape
+<blockquote>*Originally published on my personal blog— check it out for more articles about my journey from developer to Solution Architect.*
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
+STON.fi Weekly Round-Up: Where Innovation Meets Community - <a href="https://medium.com/@abdussamadyusuf03/ston-fi-weekly-round-up-where-innovation-meets-community-6edda93c0713?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdussamad`**

+<blockquote>A New Digital Home, Built for the Future.
+Continue reading on Medium »</blockquote>

+<h3>5.
+Stop Using Python Like This: Memory, GIL, and the Hidden Cost of Abstraction. - <a href="https://medium.com/top-python-libraries/stop-using-python-like-this-memory-gil-and-the-hidden-cost-of-abstraction-c5660554fbf8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Harsh singh`**

+<blockquote>A deep dive into Python internals: reference counting, garbage collection, the GIL, and the real cost of abstraction in backend systems
+Continue reading on Top Python Libraries »</blockquote>

-Autoblog Websites: Perfect for Beginners with Zero Technical Skills - <a href="https://medium.com/@abubakar.buttt.developer/autoblog-websites-perfect-for-beginners-with-zero-technical-skills-45683df62066?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Helluvacapybara / “Dendirn” / The WoW Bitcoin Miner Story from 2010 - <a href="https://medium.com/@LoreIndex/helluvacapybara-dendirn-the-wow-bitcoin-miner-story-from-2010-0de77a0d54c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `LoreIndex`**

+<blockquote>What we know and what we don't know.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Stop Laughing at jQuery.
+Version 4.0.0 Just Released and It’s a Big Deal - <a href="https://hengzong.medium.com/stop-laughing-at-jquery-version-4-0-0-just-released-and-its-a-big-deal-ffcefd952d52?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abubakar Buttt Developer`**
+✍️ **posted by `Heng Zong`**

-<blockquote>Starting an online business feels overwhelming, especially if you don’t have technical knowledge.
-Hosting, WordPress, SEO, content — it’s…
+<blockquote>It’s 2026.
+We’re all using React/Next.js, Svelte, Angular, or Vue.js.
+So why should you care about a library from 2006?
 Continue reading on Medium »</blockquote>

 <br/>